sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 ### The behavior of the dynamically headroom calculation solution

-- When a port's cable length or speed updated, headroom of all lossless priority groups will be updated according to the well-known formula and then programed to ASIC.
+- When a port's cable length, speed or MTU is updated, headroom of all lossless priority groups will be updated according to the well-known formula and then programed to ASIC.
 - When a port is shut down/started up or its headroom size is updated, the size of shared buffer pool will be adjusted accordingly.
 The less the headroom, the more the shared buffer and vice versa.
 By doing so, we are able to have as much shared buffer as possible.
 - When SONiC switch is upgraded from statically look-up to dynamically calculation, a port's headroom size of all the lossless priority groups will be calculated.
 The shared buffer pool will be adjusted according to the headroom size if they're the default value in the old image.
 - Pre-defined `pg_profile_lookup.ini` isn't required any more.
 When a new platform supports SONiC only a few parameters are required.